 - Higher Alcohol Consumption: Studies show that social drinkers consume significantly more alcohol between Thanksgiving and New Year’s Day, leading to poor decisions about driving.

-- Stress and Loneliness: The holidays can also be stressful or isolating for some, prompting increased drinking as a coping mechanism.
+- Stress and Loneliness: The holidays can be stressful or isolating for some, prompting increased drinking or drug use as a coping mechanism.

-- Travel and Traffic: With more people traveling for celebrations, the roads are busier, creating more opportunities for impaired driving accidents.
+- Travel and Traffic: With more people traveling for celebrations, the roads are busier, creating more opportunities for impaired-driving crashes.

-- Recreational Marijuana Use: While marijuana is now legal in Ohio, driving under its influence remains illegal.
-THC can impair judgment and reaction times, and its presence in the body—even after the effects wear off—can lead to serious legal consequences.
+- Recreational Marijuana Use: While marijuana is now legal in Ohio for adults, driving under its influence is still illegal.
+THC can impair judgment, coordination, and reaction times, and evolving OVI laws still allow prosecutors to use blood, urine, or oral-fluid test results as evidence if police suspect marijuana impairment.

 Ohio’s Most Dangerous Holiday Periods

-In Ohio, the most common holidays for DUI incidents include:
+In Ohio, the most common holidays for DUI/OVI incidents include:

-- Thanksgiving Eve: Often referred to as “Blackout Wednesday,” this day sees many people kicking off the holiday weekend with heavy drinking.
+- Thanksgiving Eve: Often referred to as “Blackout Wednesday,” this night sees many people kicking off the holiday weekend with heavy drinking.

 - Christmas and Christmas Eve: Family gatherings and festivities often include alcohol, increasing the chances of impaired drivers on the road.

-- New Year’s Eve: This holiday consistently ranks among the most dangerous for alcohol-related crashes due to late-night celebrations and binge drinking.
+- New Year’s Eve: This holiday consistently ranks among the most dangerous for alcohol- and drug-related crashes due to late-night celebrations and binge drinking.

 Holiday DUI Enforcement in Franklin County

 During the holidays, law enforcement in Franklin County prioritizes DUI prevention.
-This means more officers on duty, especially during peak times like evenings and weekends.
-Their mission is to reduce alcohol- and drug-related crashes, and they take this responsibility seriously, so expect to see a stronger police presence across Columbus.
+This means having more officers on duty, especially during peak times such as evenings and weekends.
+Their mission is to reduce alcohol- and drug-related crashes, and they take this responsibility seriously.
+As a result, you can expect to see a more substantial police presence across Columbus, including the areas served by the Franklin County Municipal Court and the Franklin County Court of Common Pleas.

 Holiday DUI Checkpoints in Columbus